aimms/how-to/Articles/189/189-using-calendars-in-aimms.rst

 #.
 Lines 26-33 The calendar itself.
 Almost fully parametrized, using the definitions explained above, but still a daily calendar.
     The only part not parametrized is that it is by day, and not by some number of days, or by some unit of measurement.
-    However, to change the granularity of a decision support application, changing it from day to months, or to hours, is quite rare.
+    However, to change the granularity of a decision support application, changing it from day to month, or to hours, is quite rare.

 AIMMS The Language Reference, Chapter "Time-Based Modeling", section "Calendars" provides further details on declaring Calendars.

-Relating calendars in AIMMS to datetime columns in databases
+Relating calendars in AIMMS to date/time columns in databases
 -------------------------------------------------------------

 A key feature of Calendars in AIMMS is the natural mapping to date/time columns in a database.